coderkearns/stencil/README.md

 The simplest pattern has no questions, and only uses the file location and pattern name in the template:

-There are two global variables: `file` for the output file and `pattern` for the name of the pattern being copied.
+There are three global variables: `file` for the output file, `pattern` for the name of the pattern being copied, and a global [`util`](./traceUtils.js) object with a bunch of goodies.

 ##### simple_example.ejs
 ```ejs